williamapardis/autoBottle/README.md

 # autoBottle
 A automated solution dispensing system.
+Built around a [Fisherbrand™ Reusable Glass Media Bottles](https://www.fishersci.com/shop/products/fisherbrand-reusable-glass-media-bottles-cap-13/FB8001000).
+The bottles come in various volumes (0.1-10 [L]) having interchangable Caps therefore making the autoBottle system consistent with any of the available volumes.

 What I would like eventaully is a library where you can instantiate a pump class. somthing like: